SuperiorSimple/Simple/README.md

 Simple is a **2D** **practical** language.

-Simple can be compressed to Superior Simple by the compressor.
+Simple can be compressed to SuperiorSimple by the compressor.

+SuperiorSimple code is then decompressed using the decompressor.

 Simple is called Simple because, well, it is simple.